Hospital stocks fall after talk of health bill revival

 Put options convey the right to sell shares at a fixed price in the future.

-Shares of Medicaid-focused health insurers also fell on Tuesday, with Centene down 2.1 percent and Molina Healthcare down 2.4 percent.
+Shares of Medicaid-focused health insurers also fell on Tuesday, with Centene (CNC.N) down 2.1 percent and Molina Healthcare (MOH.N) down 2.4 percent.